elsoul/skeet-doc/articles/news/en/2023/07/10/skeet-nextjs-template-released.md

 thumbnail: /news/2023/07/10/NewReleaseSkeetxNextjs.png
 ---

 ELSOUL LABO B.V.
-(Headquarters: Amsterdam, Netherlands) announced the release of the addition of Next.js (React) starter to Skeet, a TypeScript full-stack serverless framework.
+(Headquarters: Amsterdam, Netherlands) announced the release of the addition of Next.js (React) starter to Skeet, an open-source serverless framework.
 At the same time, a demo of a new AI chat app created with the same starter and ChatGPT API has also been released.

 Skeet AI Chat App Demo: https://skeeter.dev/